 Your doctor may recommend weight-loss medication if other diet and exercise programs haven't worked and you meet one of these criteria:

 - Your body mass index (BMI) is 30 or greater

 - Your BMI is greater than 27, and you also have medical complications of obesity, such as diabetes, high blood pressure or sleep apnea

 Before selecting a medication for you, your doctor will consider your health history, as well as possible side effects.
-Some weight-loss medications can't be used by women who are pregnant, or people who take certain medications or have chronic health conditions.
+Some weight-loss medications can't be used by women who are pregnant or by people who take certain medications or have chronic health conditions.

-In some cases, weight-loss surgery, also called bariatric surgery, is an option.
-Weight-loss surgery limits the amount of food you're able to comfortably eat or decreases the absorption of food and calories or both.
+In some people, weight-loss surgery, also called bariatric surgery, is an option.
+Weight-loss surgery limits the amount of food you're able to comfortably eat or decreases the absorption of food and calories, or it does both.
 While weight-loss surgery offers the best chance of losing the most weight, it can pose serious risks.